Cove Bay Water Treatment Plant

 The estimated cost to build the plant is $5.7 million.

 The Provincial and Federal Governments have awarded a $3.8 million grant to Bowen Island Municipality to help pay for the water treatment plant.
 The Cove Bay Water System has about $1.5 million in reserves, and the remaining funds could be borrowed from the Municipal Finance Authority, or internally financed.

 Will my water rates increase?

 Most likely, yes.
-During the fall budget process, Council will be given options to finance the municipal contribution of the project.
+Council will be given options to finance the municipal contribution of the project.
 Based on the choices made by Council, Cove Bay Water rates will be increased in order to meet the additional costs incurred to construct the plant, as well as the additional costs to operate the plant, estimated to be approximately $125,000 per year.
 More information about the financial impact to Cove Bay Water users will be known when plant design is complete, and Council has endorsed a funding plan.

 When will construction start?

 Once the Pilot Treatment Test has been completed, the Detailed Design of the full scale plant can begin, likely in January or February of 2018.
 Allowing for four months of design means construction could start next summer, and is expected to take about a year to complete.